sjoshuam/travel_weather/README.md

 ## Components (Drafting Stage)
 0. Import Data – Import all needed data.
 This is a large task.
 1. Refine Data – Clean and reshape data into an enriched form.
-2. Build Model – Trained a model to predict the weather at destinations.
+2. Build Model – Average past data to predict future weather at destinations.
-3. Model Routes – Predict weather at destinations along the route.
+3. Model Routes – Average predictions for all destinations along the route.
 4. Render Visualization – Visualize weather temperateness for each route.
 5. Test Code - Tests for all features.